Alıçlı, Ömerli

-Alıçlı (Ḫarbah Ğenğers) (Note: Also known as Kfarninağ.) is a village in the municipality and district of Ömerli, Mardin Province in Turkey.
+Alıçlı (Ḫarbah Ğenğers) (Note: Also known as Kfarninağ.) is a neighbourhood in the municipality and district of Ömerli, Mardin Province in Turkey.
 It is populated by the Mhallami and had a population of 381 in 2021.

 History

 Ḫarbah Ğenğers (today called Alıçlı) was historically inhabited by Syriac Orthodox Christians.
 The Eastern Roman Emperor Anastasius I Dicorus is said to have donated the village to the Mor Gabriel Monastery.
 In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had five households, who did not pay any dues, and did not have a church or a priest.